ImpromptAI/openplugin/docs/source/references/extension_descriptions.rst

 x-output-modules
 ------------------------
-Output modules allow the plugin developer to transform an operation response into a desirable output for the user.
-Output modules satisfy tasks such as: summarize a JSON response into natural language, filter data, or return beautiful UI displays through JSX/Jinja templating.
+Output modules enable plugin developers to transform an operation's response into a desirable format for the user.
+These modules can perform tasks such as summarizing a JSON response into natural language or generating visually appealing UI displays using JSX or Jinja templating.

 Example: